-In the event that the travel stipends are offered in succeeding years, the following guidelines apply –
+In the event that the travel stipends are offered in succeeding years, the following guidelines apply:

-A person selected for a random drawing stipend is not disqualified from applying for a need-based stipend in the same conference year.
-If a person is selected for a random drawing stipend, and in the same year applies for, and is awarded, a need-based stipend, the member will receive the stipend with the greatest value, and the lesser value stipend will be awarded to an alternate.
+A person selected for a random drawing stipend may apply for a need-based stipend in the same conference year.
+If a random drawing winner applies for, and is awarded, a need-based stipend, the member will receive the stipend with the greatest value.
+The lesser stipend will be awarded to an alternate.
 A person can only receive one ELD travel stipend per conference.

 We are grateful to our sponsors, and hope their generosity will enable additional ELD members to attend the conference in Montreal.
 Again, please consider applying for a stipend.

 Applicants must supply ALL requested information in the Web form available at: